ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
 A meta data and text extraction and manipulation tool set for the statistical programming language [R](www.r-project.org).
-JATSdecoder facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of meta data and text parts.
+**JATSdecoder** facilitates text mining projects on scientific reasearch papers by enabeling an individual selection of meta data and text parts.
-Its function *JATSdecoder()* extracts meta data, sectioned text and reference list from NISO-JATS coded XML files.
+Its function **JATSdecoder()** extracts meta data, sectioned text and reference list from NISO-JATS coded XML files.
-Its function *study.character()* uses the *JATSdecoder()* result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text.
+Its function **study.character()** uses the **JATSdecoder()** result to perform fine tuned text extraction tasks to identify key study characteristics like statistical methods used, alpha-error, statistical results reported in text.
-*study.character()*'s extraction functions can be applied to any plain textual input.
+**study.character()**'s extraction functions can be applied to any plain textual input.
-*JATSdecoder* supplies some helpfull functions to work with textual input in general.
+**JATSdecoder** supplies some helpfull functions to work with textual input in general.
-Its function *letter.convert()* unifies hexadecimal to unicode characters and if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed special error correction, which is extremely relevant to its ability to extract statistical results in text.
+Its function **letter.convert()** unifies hexadecimal to unicode characters and if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed special error correction, which is extremely relevant to its ability to extract statistical results in text.
-*text2num()* unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
+**text2num()** unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
-Its function *text2sentences()* is especially design to break floating text with scientific content (referenzes, results) into sentences.
+Its function **text2sentences()** is especially design to break floating text with scientific content (referenzes, results) into sentences.
-You can extract adjustable n words around a pattern match in a sentence with ngramaraoundpattern().
+You can extract adjustable n words around a pattern match in a sentence with **ngramaraoundpattern()*.

-- *JATSdecoder*'s function **JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
+- **JATSdecoder::JATSdecoder()** consist of several functions that can also be used stand alone on NISO-JATS doeded XML files or text input:
   - get.title()      # extracts title
   - get.author()     # extracts author/s as vector
   - get.aff()        # extracts involved affiliation as vector